pepper0x0/ComponentShare/README.md

 1. **Fork** this repository.
 2. **Clone** the forked repo to your local machine.
 3. Add your code in the appropriate folder, ensuring you follow the naming conventions outlined below.
+4. use 'npm run dev' to check
-4. Push your changes and create a pull request! 🎉
+5. Push your changes and create a pull request! 🎉

 ## 📁 Project Structure